fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 Running the same query as above, which counts the number of unique values in a column, takes 18 seconds compared to the 0.5 seconds when the data is loaded in memory.
-It is slower because to perform this query, the query engine needs to actually read the data.
+It is slower because to perform this query, the query engine needs to read the data.
 It is the same result that we had found in a [previous post]({% post_url 2022-08-22-arrow-dataset-creation %}): running queries directly on a CSV file is slow.
-In that post, we had also found that storing the data in the Parquet format sped things up.
+In that post, we also found that storing the data in the Parquet format sped things up.
 Let's now convert this dataset to Parquet using the Dataset API.

 Instead of using a single Parquet file as we did above when we looked at the Single file API, we will also partition the Parquet dataset to see how it could help with query performance.
-The particular dataset I have on hands does not have any obvious variable we can use to partition the data.
+The particular dataset I have on hand does not have any obvious variable we can use to partition the data.
 If you are dealing with a dataset that has timestamps for data collected at regular intervals, partitioning on a temporal dimension could make sense (that's what the NYC taxi dataset